nvim-jo/lspsystem.nvim/README.md

 All highlight groups can be found in [highlight.lua](./lua/lspsystem/highlight.lua).

-`require('lspsystem.lspkind').get_kind_group()` will return all the SagaWinbar + kind name group . also include `SagaWinbarFileName SagaWinbarFileIcon SagaWinbarFolderName SagaWinbarSep`.
-These groups are special. so if you want use this api to custom the highlight. you need dealwith these 4 groups the last item is `SagaWinbarSep`.
+`require('lspsystem.lspkind').get_kind_group()` will return all the SystemWinbar + kind name group . also include `SystemWinbarFileName SystemWinbarFileIcon SystemWinbarFolderName SystemWinbarSep`.
+These groups are special. so if you want use this api to custom the highlight. you need dealwith these 4 groups the last item is `SystemWinbarSep`.

 # Custom Kind